 - food coloring

-We've been busy planning our Easter desserts, but this cookie icing technique is one you can use all year!
-Before you get started icing, make your favorite go-to sugar cookie recipe.
+This cookie icing technique is perfect for holidays, events — or just because!
+Before you get started icing, make your favourite go-to sugar cookie recipe.
 If you don't have one, you can use ours!
 Resist eating the cookies before you ice them.
 We know, it's hard.
 When you're done baking, set the cookies aside and whip up this delicious recipe for royal icing as they cool.

 Royal Icing Recipe